 In addition to the educational sessions and plenaries, 12 exhibitors were onsite sharing a wide variety of products and information on an array of migrant and seasonal farmworker specific topics.
 Participants did have the opportunity to network as well.
 The Thursday evening Welcome Reception offered attendees the opportunity to hear from Dr. Esteban Lopez.
 Dr. Lopez, Regional President of Blue Cross Blue Shield of Texas, welcomed participants and spoke on the Affordable Care Act and how it is changing health care coverage for Texans across the state.
 The dinner that followed allowed participants to reconnect with colleagues while enjoying local San Antonio food and live music.
 Friday breakout sessions provided an intense day of learning that included a Keynote Luncheon Plenary.
 The forum was pleased to have Francisco Pancho Arguelles deliver a heartfelt keynote address on the power of building community engagement in our public work.
 Friday evening provided additional time for colleagues to reconnect with one another and enjoy the beautiful Riverwalk of San Antonio, TX.

-We sincerely thank all of you who were in attendance for making this’s Midwest Stream Forum on to remember!
+We sincerely thank all of you who were in attendance for making this year’s Midwest Stream Forum one to remember!
 We hope that you found it as exciting, rejuvenating, and educational as we did!
-Please join us next November 20-22 when we return to lovely San Antonio, Texas for the 24th Annual Midwest Stream Farmworker Health Forum.
+Please join us next November for the very special 25th Annual Midwest Stream Farmworker Health Forum.